RiccardoDeMasellis/FLLOAT/README.md

 # Installing instructions
 - Download the main branch of the repository;
-- Download "MainInterface.java" from here: https://www.dropbox.com/s/pffn9tl53rd8dzx/MainInterface.java?dl=0 and move it inside the folder src/main/java/main ;
+- Download "MainInterface.java" from here: https://www.dropbox.com/s/pffn9tl53rd8dzx/MainInterface.java?dl=0 and move it to folder src/main/java/main ;
 - Run the compile task of Maven (we suggest to use IntelliJ IDE);
-- Run main() in MainInterface.java, which generates the automaton for a LTL or LDL formula.
+- Run main(...) in MainInterface.java, which generates the automaton for a LTL or LDL formula.
 Follow the formula examples for the syntax to use for the input formula or have a look at the grammar definitions in /grammars.
-A few boolean flags can be set. "declare" forces interpretations to set to true only one propositional symbol at a time (for specifying declarative business process models inspired by the Declare language); "minimize" minimizes the automaton; "trim" trims the automata, i.e., deletes states from which no path to a final state exists; and "printing" prints the automaton in the standard output.
+A few boolean flags can be set: "declare" forces interpretations to set to true only one propositional symbol at a time (for specifying declarative business process models inspired by the Declare language); "minimize" minimizes the automaton; "trim" trims the automata, i.e., deletes states from which no path to a final state exists and "printing" prints the automaton in the standard output.

 #LICENSE